tubbo/choonga.ng/README.md

 ## Object Model

-- Links are simply URLs with titles, posted by users.
+- **Links** are simply URLs with titles, posted by users.
 They are automatically previewable with a number of pre-defined "engines".
 For sites like Soundcloud, Spotify and Youtube, to name a few, the links will open in a preview pane for instant listening capability.
-- Comments can be posted to links by other users, and use Markdown as a basic formatting language.
+- **Comments** can be posted to links by other users, and use Markdown as a basic formatting language.
-- Tags categorize the links into various genres for easy browsing and subscribing.
+- **Tags** categorize the links into various genres for easy browsing and subscribing.
+- **Services** are not configurable, they are automatically discovered based on the URL of the Link.
+They are attached to links and responsible for providing the preview engines that allow for viewability directly on the site.
+- Finally, **Users** are simple authentication models that allow the users of the site to be identified with the application.
+Users can comment on, vote on and post links.

 ## Setup